-Joseph H. Wender has served on the Board since March 2014, and has served as Lead Independent Director since February 2015.
-He has also been a Senior Consultant to Goldman, Sachs & Co. since January 2008.
+Mr. Wender has served on the Board since March 2014, and has served as Lead Independent Director since February 2015.
+He has served as an Advisory Director to Goldman, Sachs & Co. since January 2008.
 He began with Goldman, Sachs & Co. in 1971 and became General Partner of the firm in 1982, at which time he headed the Financial Institutions Group for over a decade.
-Mr. Wender also currently serves as a director of Ionis Pharmaceuticals, Inc. and Grandpoint Capital, a bank holding company, and is an Independent Trustee of the Schwab Family of Funds.
+Mr. Wender also currently serves as a director as well as on the audit and compensation committees of Ionis Pharmaceuticals, Inc. Mr. Wender served as a director of Grandpoint Capital, a bank holding company from January 2008 to June 2018 and as an Independent Trustee of the Schwab Family of Funds until December 2018.
 We believe Mr. Wender is qualified to serve as a member of the Board because with over 40 years of investment banking experience and his service on other boards, Mr. Wender brings to the Board a broad and deep understanding of public company financial reporting, corporate finance and strategic transactions.

-Election and Classification of Directors
+Election of Directors